marcduiker/building-a-resilient-workflow-with-durable-functions/README.md

 - The probability of an impact
 - The [Torino impact](https://cneos.jpl.nasa.gov/sentry/torino_scale.html)

-In addition to these service calls, the processed data needs to be stored to blob storage and a notification needs to be sent out if the Torino impact is equal or greater than 8.
+In addition to these service calls, the processed data needs to be stored to blob storage (for events with a Torino impact >= 1) and a notification needs to be sent out to Bruce Willis (for events with a Torino impact >= 8).

 > The final implementation is also in this repo.
-However, it is lots more fun, and you learn way more by creating your own solution and following all the labs.
+However, it is lots more fun, and you learn way more, by creating your own solution and following all the labs.
 Only peek at my solution if you're completely stuck.

 >**I strongly suggest you team up with someone to do pair programming and discuss what you're doing.**